Skip to main content

 • A complete blood count (CBC) measures the levels of different cells in the blood.
 For a person already known to have lymphoma, low blood cell counts might mean that the lymphoma is growing in the bone marrow and affecting new blood cell formation.

-• Blood chemistry tests are often done to look at how well the kidney and liver function are working.
+• Blood chemistry tests are often done to look at how well the kidneys and liver are working.

 • If lymphoma has been diagnosed, the lactate dehydrogenase (LDH) level may be checked.
-LDH levels are often increased in patients with lymphomas.
+LDH levels are often increased in people with lymphomas.

 • For some types of lymphoma or if certain treatments might be used, your doctor may also advise you to have tests to see if you’ve been infected with certain viruses, such as hepatitis B virus (HBV), hepatitis C virus (HCV), or human immunodeficiency virus (HIV).
 Infections with these viruses may affect your treatment.